 File Naming Conventions for Individuals and Teams

 Have you ever lost a file or wanted to reference a document you created months ago?
 If you have a consistent file naming system, chances are you were able to call it up in a quick search.
-If you don’t, I’m going to guess you abandoned your search, had to ask a colleague for help, or had to start over.
+If you don’t, I’m going to guess you abandoned your search, asked a colleague for help, or started over.

 Even if your files are never seen by anyone except you, establishing a consistent file naming convention will make your life easier.
 I promise.